RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ### Exercises

-1. What is not one of the four challenges for mitigating bias mentioned in @hao2019 (pick one)?
+1. What is R?
     a.
-Unknown unknowns.
-    b.
-Imperfect processes.
-    c.
-The definitions of fairness.
-    d.
-Lack of social context.
-    e.
-Disinterest given profit considerations.
-2. What is R?
-    a.
 A open-source statistical programming language
     b.
 A programming language created by Guido van Rossum
     c.
 A closed source statistical programming language
     d.
 An integrated development environment (IDE)
-3. What are three advantages of R?
+2. What are three advantages of R?
 What are three disadvantages?
-4. What is R Studio?
+3. What is R Studio?
     a.
 An integrated development environment (IDE).
     b.
 A closed source paid program.
     c.
 A programming language created by Guido van Rossum
     d.
 A statistical programming language.
-5. What is the class of the output of '2 + 2' (pick one)?
+4. What is the class of the output of '2 + 2' (pick one)?
     a. character
     b. factor
     c. numeric
     d. date
-6. Say we had run: `my_name <- 'Rohan'`.
+5. Say we had run: `my_name <- 'Rohan'`.
 What would be the result of running `print(my_name)` (pick one)?
     a.
 'Edward'
     b.
 'Monica'
     c.
 'Hugo'
     d.
 'Rohan'
-7. Say we had a dataset with two columns: 'name', and 'age'.
+6. Say we had a dataset with two columns: 'name', and 'age'.
 Which verb should we use to pick just 'name' (pick one)?
     a. `tidyverse::select()`
     b. `tidyverse::mutate()`
     c. `tidyverse::filter()`
     d. `tidyverse::rename()`
-8. Say we had loaded `AustralianPoliticians` and `tidyverse` and then run the following code: `australian_politicians <- AustralianPoliticians::get_auspol('all')`.
+7. Say we had loaded `AustralianPoliticians` and `tidyverse` and then run the following code: `australian_politicians <- AustralianPoliticians::get_auspol('all')`.
 How could we select all of the columns that end with 'Name' (pick one)?
     a. `australian_politicians |> select(contains("Name"))`
     b. `australian_politicians |> select(starts_with("Name"))`
     c. `australian_politicians |> select(matches("Name"))`
     d. `australian_politicians |> select(ends_with("Name"))`
-9. Under what circumstances, in terms of the names of the columns, would the use of 'contains()' potentially give different answers to using 'ends_with()' in the above question?
+8. Under what circumstances, in terms of the names of the columns, would the use of 'contains()' potentially give different answers to using 'ends_with()' in the above question?
-10. Which of the following are not tidyverse verbs (pick one)?
+9. Which of the following are not `tidyverse` verbs (pick one)?
     a. `select()`
     b. `filter()`
     c. `arrange()`
     d. `mutate()`
     e. `visualize()`
-11. If I wanted to make a new column which verb should I use (pick one)?
+10. Which function would make a new column (pick one)?
     a. `select()`
     b. `filter()`
     c. `arrange()`
     d. `mutate()`
     e. `visualize()`
-12. If I wanted to focus on particular rows which verb should I use (pick one)?
+11. Which function would focus on particular rows (pick one)?
     a. `select()`
     b. `filter()`
     c. `arrange()`
     d. `mutate()`
     e. `summarise()`
-13. If I wanted a summary of the data that gave me the mean by sex, which two verbs should I use (pick one)?
+12. Which combination of two functions could provide a mean of a dataset, by sex (pick two)?
     a. `summarise()`
     b. `filter()`
     c. `arrange()`
     d. `mutate()`
     e. `group_by()`
-14. Assume a variable called 'age' is an integer.
+13. Assume a variable called 'age' is an integer.
 Which line of code would create a column that is its exponential (pick one)?
     a. `mutate(exp_age = exponential(age))`
     b. `mutate(exp_age = exponent(age))`
     c. `mutate(exp_age = exp(age))`
     d. `mutate(exp_age = expon(age))`
-15. Assume a column called 'age'.
+14. Assume a column called 'age'.
 Which line of code could create a column that contains the value from five rows above?
     a. `mutate(five_before = lag(age))`
     b. `mutate(five_before = lead(age))`
     c. `mutate(five_before = lag(age, n = 5))`
     d. `mutate(five_before = lead(age, n = 5))`
-16. What would be the output of `class('edward')` (pick one)?
+15. What would be the output of `class('edward')` (pick one)?
     a. 'numeric'
     b. 'character'
     c. 'data.frame'
     d. 'vector'
-17. Which function would enable us to draw once from three options 'blue, white, red', with 10 per cent probability on 'blue' and 'white', and the remainder on 'red'?
+16. Which function would enable us to draw once from three options 'blue, white, red', with 10 per cent probability on 'blue' and 'white', and the remainder on 'red'?
     a. `sample(c('blue', 'white', 'red'), prob = c(0.1, 0.1, 0.8))`
     b. `sample(c('blue', 'white', 'red'), size = 1)`
     c. `sample(c('blue', 'white', 'red'), size = 1, prob = c(0.8, 0.1, 0.1))`
     d. `sample(c('blue', 'white', 'red'), size = 1, prob = c(0.1, 0.1, 0.8))`
-18. How can I simulate 10,000 draws from a normal distribution with a mean of 27 and a standard deviation of 3 (pick one)?
+17. Which code simulates 10,000 draws from a normal distribution with a mean of 27 and a standard deviation of 3 (pick one)?
     a. `rnorm(10000, mean = 27, sd = 3)`
     b. `rnorm(27, mean = 10000, sd = 3)`
     c. `rnorm(3, mean = 10000, sd = 27)`
     d. `rnorm(27, mean = 3, sd = 1000)`
-19. What are the three key aspects of the grammar of graphics (select all)?
+18. What are the three key aspects of the grammar of graphics (select all)?
     a. data
     b. aesthetics
     c. type